Skinner box

 Impact on Research

-The Skinner box provided researchers in the 1930s with a laboratotry apparatus that had several highly desirable advantages over mazes and runways.
+The Skinner box provided researchers in the 1930s with a laboratory apparatus with several highly desirable advantages over mazes and runways.
 Data collection was substantially less labor- and time-intensive.
 Larger numbers of animals could be studied, which increased the power of statistical analysis and the likelihood of detecting lawful properties of behavior by averaging across individuals.
 The cumulative recorder, another of Skinner’s ingenious inventions, provided an immediate and continuous record of the rate of behavior (a measure of its strength) that could be mechanically averaged across subjects by the Summarizer, also developed by Skinner.

 Shaping by successive approximation was a technique developed by Skinner to train animals to perform complex actions.
 The operant chamber also allowed him to develop his theory of how schedules of reinforcement influenced behavior in lawful ways.
 It is no accident that slot machines use a variable ratio schedule of reinforcement.